-The "third day" was not the third day of the week, but is believed to refer to the third day after Nathaniel became a follower of Jesus. (in our last study)
+The "third day" was not the third day of the week, but the third day after Nathaniel became a follower of Jesus.
+(In our last study)

-Most scholars believe Khirbet Kana (over eight miles from Nazareth) to be the location of "Cana."
+Most scholars believe Khirbet Kana (over eight miles from Nazareth), is the location of "Cana."

 Verse 2: "Jesus also was invited to the wedding with his disciples."

-The source of invitation cannot be known; evidently John considered it enough to know that Jesus and His disciples, and His mother were invited and that they attended.
+The source of invitation cannot be known, but Jesus, His Mother, and His disciples, were invited and they attended.

 Verse 3: "When the wine ran out, the mother of Jesus said to him, "They have no wine."

 Many times the whole town would attend weddings.
-It was considered an insult to refuse and invitation.
+It was considered an insult to refuse an invitation.